-National Park Risnjak is based in Crni Lug near Delnice has 6,400 hectares of forest areas.
-With over thirty specific plant communities, a 4.2-kilometers long trail, a mountain lodge, a restaurant and accommodation capacities, it represents a special attraction and value of Kvarner and Gorski Kotar – a wide, heavily forested, karst plateau rising to jagged peaks.
+Risnjak National Park is based in Crni Lug near Delnice has 6,400 hectares of forest areas.
+With over thirty specific plant communities, a 4.2-kilometres long trail, a mountain lodge, a restaurant and accommodation capacities, it represents a special attraction and value of Kvarner and Gorski Kotar – a wide, heavily forested, karst plateau rising to jagged peaks.
 Easily accessible, owing to the proximity of the main Zagreb –Rijeka road, the area is a popular destination with Croats for walking, climbing and mountaineering.
-Risnjak National Park is at the northern end of the plateau and covers over 30 sq km rising from the tableland at 620m to the main peak, Risnjak, at 1,528m.
+The Park is at the northern end of the plateau and covers over 30 sq km rising from the tableland at 620m to the main peak, Risnjak, at 1,528m.

 The park’s varied climatic influences – the sea from the south-west, the Dinaric mountains from the south-east, the continent from the north-east and the Alps from the north-west – have enabled over 4,000 plant species to prosper.
 Accompanying these are over a hundred brown bears, lynx (ris in Croatian and after which the park is named), wolves, wild cats, wild boar, deer and chamois, as well as 500 species of butterfly.